 Notes:

-All students pursuing an Associate’s degree are also required to complete one Wellness course.
+All students pursuing an Associate’s degree are also required to complete one Wellness course with the exception of students in online-only degree programs.

 *An ASL/Deaf Cultural Studies (AASASLDCS) course is required for graduation.
 It can be taken in any semester and can be taken at NTID or another college of RIT.
 In order to fulfil this requirement as part of the credit hours in the program, it must be a course approved for both AASASLDCS and a General Education - Perspective or General Education - Elective or it can be used to fulfill an Open Elective.

+**This course is required for NTID students accepted into this online-degree programs and is a substitute for NCAR-010 Freshman Seminar

 Revision Log:

 Table 1a: 1/22/18tm; 9/17/18fxk(Wellness added); 8/1/19tm

-Table A (starting AY20-21)
+Table A (starting AY20-21) NCAR-015 added 9/1/20LB